arranlomas/confluence/README.md

  * `GET /info?ih=<infohash in hex>`.
 This returns the info bytes for the matching torrent.
 It's useful if the caller needs to know about the torrent, such as what files it contains.
 It will block until the info is available.
 The response is the full bencoded info dictionary per [BEP 3](http://www.bittorrent.org/beps/bep_0003.html).
  * `/events?ih=<infohash in hex>`.
 This is a websocket that emits frames with [confluence.Event] encoded as JSON for the torrent.
 The PieceChanged field for instance is set if the given piece changed [state](https://godoc.org/github.com/anacrolix/torrent#PieceState) within the torrent.
  * `GET /fileState?ih=<infohash in hex>&path=<display path of file declared in torrent info>`.
 Returns [file state](https://godoc.org/github.com/anacrolix/torrent#File.State) encoded as JSON.
  * `POST /metainfo?ih=<infohash in hex>`.
-Updates a torrents metainfo.
-New trackers are added.
-Info bytes are set if not already known.
-The request body must be the bencoded metainfo, the same as what would appear in a `.torrent` file.
+The request body is a bencoded metainfo, as typically appears in a `.torrent` file.
+The trackers and info bytes are applied to the torrent matching the info hash provided in the query.
+No fields in the metainfo are mandatory.